Allegheny-Computer-Science-102-F2020/cs102-F2020-plans/emails/introduction.md

 the issue tracker.
-Students should ask questions about their grade for any project in GitHub so as to facilitate an effective conversation about the submitted deliverables and to ensure that a student can ultimately master all of the technical knowledge and skills developed as part of that assignment.
+Students should ask questions about their grade for any project in GitHub so as to facilitate an effective conversation about the submitted deliverables and to ensure that a student can ultimately master all of the technical knowledge and skills developed as part of that assignment's exploration of a specific topic in the field of discrete structures.

 ## Project Feedback

-Students who wish to receive feedback on their work for either a practical or a laboratory assignment should first open an issue in the issue tracker of a project's GitHub repository, giving an appropriate title and description for the type of feedback that you would like the course instructor to provide.
+Students who wish to receive feedback on their work for either a practical or a laboratory assignment should first open an issue in the issue tracker of a project's GitHub repository, giving an appropriate title and description for the type of feedback that you would like the course instructor and the student technical leaders to provide.
 After creating this issue, a student will see that GitHub has created a unique web site that references this issue.
-To alert the course instructor to the fact that the issue was created and that you want feedback on your work, please send it to him by a Slack direct message at least 24 hours in advance of the project's due date.
+To alert the course instructor and the student technical leaders to the fact that the issue was created and that you want feedback on your work, please send it to them by a Slack direct message at least 24 hours in advance of the project's due date.
 After the instructor responds to the issue, please resolve all of the stated concerns and participate in the discussion until the issue is closed.

 ## Learning Assessments